ISalzman/ansible-oracle-java/README.md

 ### Mandatory variables

-None, but it is strongly advised to `java_version`.
-You should also set the `java_subversion` for JDKs other than 8.
+None, but it is strongly advised to set `java_version`.
+You must set the `java_subversion` for JDKs other than 8.

 ### JDK 11